-Bare Cremation, which is also known as a simple cremation, provides all of the fundamental components of a cremation service, without providing additional service fees or holding a funeral ceremony.
-In a Bare Cremation, your loved one is collected, the cremation takes place as soon as possible without a funeral home witness, and the ashes are returned in a basic urn or container.
-Bare Cremation is the most affordable option for families when a loved one passes away.
+A Bare Cremation, which is also known as a direct cremation or simple cremation, provides all of the fundamental components of a cremation service, without additional service fees or holding a funeral ceremony.
+In a bare cremation, your loved one is collected, the cremation takes place as soon as possible without a funeral home witness and the ashes are returned in a basic urn or container.
+A bare cremation is the most affordable option for families when a loved one passes away.

-The rise in popularity can also be attributed to:
+The rise in popularity can also be attributed to the following:

 Basic funeral cremation packages are typically between 3-5 times more expensive than a Bare Cremation.
 Funeral homes will charge significant service fees, along with charging marked up prices for flowers, caskets and other accompaniments.

 More people are choosing to have a memorial ceremony that celebrates their life in a personalised way.
 Bare Cremation offers families the ability to choose what they would like to do with their loved one’s ashes.

 Bare Cremations can be coordinated in under five minutes either online or via the phone.
 Rather than spending long periods with a funeral director, those organising the arrangements can focus on grieving.